kisom/kyleisom.net-archive/body.md

 -------------------------------------------------------
 - - -

+* [woofs](https://github.com/kisom/woofs): woofs allows you to quickly offer a file for download on your machine.
+It behaves the same as the `woof` script written by Simon Budig but providing SSL encryption.

 * [ctrans](https://www.github.com/kisom/ctrans): the code comment translator.
 This takes C-style and perl-style comments in source code and translates them.
 It is based on the Google translate API, which is apparently deprecated.
 This